The Phantom Tollbooth: Later history, editions and adaptations

 The book continued to garner positive reviews and comments.
 In 1998, Amanda Foreman wrote for The Sunday Times of London, "I want to shout about The Phantom from the rooftops.
 I want to stand in Waterloo and press copies into people's hands.
 This is a book that should be in every home. ...
 Whether you are 8 or 88 Juster's mixture of allegorical wisdom and logical whimsy will take you on a journey of the spirit.
 The Phantom is a mappa mundi of our hearts, proving once again that in laughter and simplicity lies the truth of life".
 In a 2011 article written for the book's fiftieth anniversary, Adam Gopnik wrote, "The book is made magical by Juster's and Feiffer's gift for transforming abstract philosophical ideas into unforgettable images."

 The book has been translated into many foreign languages, including Chinese, Croatian, German, Hebrew, Japanese, Korean, Russian, Thai, Turkish and three different Spanish editions: one for Spain, one for Latin America, and one for Spanish speakers in the United States.
 Juster stated that he did not know if the wordplay of the original carries through to the translated works.
 In 1969, Chuck Jones made The Phantom Tollbooth into a musical film of the same name, produced and released by Metro-Goldwyn-Mayer in 1970.
 Milo's town and room were depicted in live action, with the film changing to animation beyond the tollbooth.
 Juster disliked the film, describing it as "drivel".
-In February 2010, director Gary Ross began development of a remake of The Phantom Tollbooth, with the first draft of the script written by Alex Tse.
-As of August 2016, the remake has moved to TriStar Pictures, with Michael Vukadinovich writing the adaption.
 The classical composer Robert Xavier Rodriguez in 1987 composed A Colorful Symphony based on the work.
 Audiobooks of The Phantom Tollbooth have been narrated by Norman Dietz, David Hyde Pierce, and Rainn Wilson.
-The Pierce version was nominated for a Grammy Award for Best Spoken Word Album for Children in 2010.